Minus24Exp/Jacy/docs/en_docs/syntax_preference.md

 # Syntax preference
-Yocto's syntax is various.
+Jacy's syntax is various.
 Sometimes you need to choose one way to write something, sometimes you should always prefer one way.

 ### Parentheses
 Control flow expressions and function delcaration can be written with/without parentheses.